Model Context Protocol (MCP)

 Start Claude Code and ask something like "What's the weather in New York?" to verify connectivity.

-MCP for Claude Paid Users
+MCP for Claude

 This requires the Claude desktop app.
 Complete these steps: